Domain Name Disputes Attorney

 Domain names are crucial to nearly every company, organization, and individual trying to grow or maintain a brand.
-Furthermore, because of a domain name’s significance they can often undermine a party’s federal registered trademark.
-For example, if a competitor buys a domain name related to a good your company sells or if your company forgot to maintain the domain name and another party buys it in hopes to sell it back to you at a premium price, you may be able to have the domain name transferred to you.
+Furthermore, because of a domain name’s significance, it can often undermine a party’s federal registered trademark.
+For example, if a competitor buys a domain name related to a good your company sells, or if your company forgot to maintain the domain name and another party buys it in hopes to sell it back to you at a premium price, you may be able to have the domain name transferred to you.

 Domain names are managed by the Internet Cooperation for Assigned Names and Numbers (“ICANN”).
 Domain name disputes are filed in accordance with the Uniform Domain-Name Registration Policy (“UDRP”) and is decided by 1 or 3 World Intellectual Property Organization (“WIPO”) panelists.
 The party filing the complaint must satisfy the following three elements to be successful in having the domain name transferred to her or him.

 The domain name registered by the domain name registrant is identical or confusingly similar to a trademark or service mark in which the complainant (the person or entity bringing the complaint) has rights;

 The domain name registrant has no rights or legitimate interests in respect of the domain name in question; and